Phonics for Kindergarten and Pre-K: A Simple, Proven Method

 Child reading alphabet phonics chart

-The Phonics Chart set now includes 35 charts!
+The Phonics Chart set now includes 35 printable phonics charts covering:

 • Consonants